tiberiuichim/prettier-plugin-typescript-imports/README.md

 ## Credits

-Created by Tiberiu Ichim, vibe-coded with Gemini 3 Preview.
+Created by Tiberiu Ichim, vibe-coded with Gemini 3 Preview using [opencode-cli](https://opencode.ai/).

 ## Links